rgrannell1/slatestarcodex/README.md

 ```
 ## Notes

 Note that this program runs slowly, deliberatly.
-The blog's [robots.txt](http://slatestarcodex.com/robots.txt) doesn't specifiy a rate-limit, but I  don't want to accidentally DOS the site so all download requests run sequentially, and a local copy of posts is maintained in a database.
+The blog's [robots.txt](http://slatestarcodex.com/robots.txt) doesn't specifiy a rate-limit, but I  don't want to accidentally DOS the site.
+All downloads run sequentially, and a local copy of posts is maintained in a database.

+I don't own any of the content this program extracts; again, these belong to Scott Alexander of http://slatestarcodex.com/.